 Federal DWSRF capitalization grants are awarded for two primary purposes: set-asides, which are funds for DWSRF program administration and non-construction funds to be used for ensuring compliance with the SDWA; and the capital construction project loan fund, which assists eligible water systems, statewide, in achieving compliance and protecting public health.
-To access DWSRF funds, Washington State must submit a capitalization grant application to EPA, which includes this Draft Intended Use Plan (IUP).
+To access the funds, Washington State must submit a capitalization grant application to EPA, which includes this IUP.
+As the agency responsible for carrying out the SDWA in Washington (via an agreement with EPA called "primacy"), we submit the grant application.